jdcloudcom/en/documentation/Elastic-Compute/Auto-Scaling/FAQ/FAQ.md

 The Auto Scaling function is completely free of charge, please feel free to use.
 A VM instances that is automatically created or manually added through Auto Scaling will be charged at the normal Pay-By-Consumption VM price.

-## 4. How to increase the maximum number of Cloud Servers for a Auto Scaling Group?
+## 4. How to increase the maximum number of Cloud Servers for an Auto Scaling Group?

-Currently, each user can create 20 VM instances in each region; If you need to create more instances, you can apply for increasing the limit through an Open Ticket
+Currently, each user can create 20 VM instances in each region; if you need to create more instances, you can apply for increasing the limit through an Open Ticket

 ## 5. What kind of machine is suitable for using Auto Scaling?